CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: NETWORKS

 \subsection{Self-Supervised Learning}

-Self-supervised Learning is based on the photometric error between the image warped by the predicted translation and the other image.
+Self-supervised learning is based on the photometric error between the image warped by the predicted relative pose and the other image.
 We use a mask to not count the photometric errors of the pixels whose locations to interpolate lie outside the image frame.

-By the results shown in the 1st row of Table \ref{self-sup} (note that the size factor of data in the column title of this table is 1e-4 instead of 1e-3 in previous tables), we notice that self-supervised learning gets better accuracy than supervised learning only with a basic Charbonnie loss.
+By the results shown in the 1st row of Table \ref{self-sup}, we notice that self-supervised learning with a basic photometric loss gets better accuracy than supervised learning.
 The reason behind it worth further studying.
-For now, we think it is mainly because the target relative poses used in supervised learning are calculated from the poses at the starting time points of the images' exposure.
+For now, we think it is mainly because the target relative poses used in supervised learning are calculated from the poses at the starting time points of the image exposure.
 While the simulated camera keeps moving within the exposure duration, motion blur appears and the image gets a different appearance from the start of exposure, and thus there will be small photometric errors between the images warped by the target relative pose.
-This means the network is learning to regress to a target not perfectly matching the feature correspondences.
-This mismatch can ``confuse" the network.
+This means the network is trained to regress to a target not perfectly matching the feature correspondences.
+This discrepancy can ``confuse" the network.
 While in the case of self-supervised learning, the network tries to minimize the photometric error affected by the blur and is more likely to converge to the ``accurate" relative pose that best matches the feature correspondence.
 When we evaluate the self-supervised network, we use the poses at the start of exposure as the ground truth, to which the network does not learn to converge.
-But the effect of it is smaller than the ``confusion" induced by the mismatch.
+But the effect of it is smaller than the ``confusion" induced by the discrepancy.

 To verify the hypothesis above, we use the average of the poses of the start and the end of exposure as the pose of a blurry image and calculate the target relative pose from it.
 The results are marked with an asterisk and shown in Table \ref{self-sup} from the 2nd to the 4th row. ``Table \ref{icstnPyramid} 3(p)" denotes the average pooling version of the 3rd network of Table \ref{icstnPyramid}.
 Similarly, the ``(i)" denotes the bilinear interpolation version.